isomerpages/moht-healthyprecincts/_health-and-social-collab/Healthy Precinct Dashboard.md

 For example, the dashboard would help identify disease hotspots and opportunities in the built environment and community assets within the neighbourhood.

-The dashboard is currently work in progress.
+The dashboard is currently a work in progress.

 **Reach out to us via healthy.precincts@moht.com.sg to learn how you can collaborate with us on the Healthy Precinct Dashboard!**